premsinghcode/premsinghcode/README.md

 I'm a passionate self-taught full-stack web developer and a freelancer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-- 💼 any freelance work? do reach out to me directly at premsinghcode@gmail.com would be happy to help
+- 💼 any freelance work? do reach out to me directly at premsinghcode@gmail.com
 - 💬 I love connecting with other techies.

 ### 📫 How to reach me: